 Alternative To This question: Walk Me Through Your Resume or Tell Us About Your Past Experiences And Achievements

-How To Go About The Question: This is generally the very first question a person will ask you when you sit for an interview for MBA.
+How To Go About The Question: This is generally the very first question a person will ask you when you sit for an MBA interview.
 If you answer the question in chronological order, it will be just as fine, probably the way too.
 You can focus on 4 things here, your family, your education, your past experiences and your goals in life.

 General Answer: Good Morning Sir/ Committee, I am Ajay Singh and I put up from Delhi.
 I have earned my graduate degree in BBA in International Business in 2018.
 My father is an MBA degree holder himself and works in an advertising firm.
 My mother is a housewife.
 I undertook an internship during my undergraduate in a marketing firm which lasted for a period of 3 months and after completing my BBA, I started working in a Startup based out of Mumbai.